vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/06_Index.md

 Wiser, C. V., 328
 Wiser, W. H., 328
-Women: ideal of, 2, 4; daily practices of, 6-7; complexities of position, 8; of period of Maratha Rajas, 19; ritual duties of, 29-30, 47-9; as südra, 38; and the birth of brahmins, 38-9; and right to sacrifice, 41-2, 144; and right to property, 42-3; daily timetable of, 47-8, 52; duties for men and women compared, 49- 50; knowledge of omens, 57; in- stability of, 62; japa meditation for- bidden to, 150-1; and salutations, 159, 161; monastic or ascetic life for, 318; evil nature of vs. model of virtuous wife, 320.
+Women: ideal of, 2, 4; daily practices of, 6-7; complexities of position, 8; of period of Maratha Rajas, 19; ritual duties of, 29-30, 47-9; as sūdra, 38; and the birth of brahmins, 38-9; and right to sacrifice, 41-2, 144; and right to property, 42-3; daily timetable of, 47-8, 52; duties for men and women compared, 49- 50; knowledge of omens, 57; in- stability of, 62; japa meditation for- bidden to, 150-1; and salutations, 159, 161; monastic or ascetic life for, 318; evil nature of vs. model of virtuous wife, 320.
 See also In- herent nature of women; Widows; Wife Wujastyk, D., 204